Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-8 m. sun till half shadow hardy between -20/-23°C

--edulis 'Okina' Limited available.
-A smaller variegated Form.
+A smaller variegated form.

-Height 6-8 m.+- sun till half shadow hardy between -12/-16°C
+Height 6-8 m.+ in Southern Europe. sun till half shadow hardy between -12/-16°C

--elegans (Herman) Surely one of the most elegant Phyllostachys.
+Surely one of the most elegant Phyllostachys.

 Height 6-7 m. sun till half shadow hardy between -15/-20°C

-Height 1-2 m. sun till half shadow hardy between -16/-20°C
+Height 1-2 m. sun till half shadow hardy between -16/-20

-Height 2-3 m. sun till half shadow hardy between -16/-20°C
+Height 3-5 m. sun till half shadow hardy between -16/-20

 Phyllostachys fimbriligula Strong growing bamboo with thick, erect canes.
 Recovered from flowering in 1997.